Rjervis3/fuzzy-wookie/Module011/Characters/Characters_Strings.md

 first[3] = second[3] = third[3] = 0;
 Sets the 4th character in each string to the null characer, and so when we print it, the strings terminate at the third character.
-Notice also that because string 4 points to string 3, it is also truncated.
+Notice also that because fourth points to second, it is also truncated upon printing.
+Printing of fifth is not affected.

 output:
 first 3 characters in each array
    first: Col